 Please see the section on 'Are there any possible tax charges?' for more information.

 What happens if I am a member of a SSAS and stop paying contributions?

-The fund in your SSAS will remain invested, but your benefits may be lower than you expected.
+Your SSAS will remain invested, but your benefits may be lower than you expected.

 Can I make extra contributions to my SSAS?